Other Graduate Students

 - Taken the course or its equivalent, or have approval from the course professor

-Non-Stern students enrolled in professional programs (Law, Medical, Dental) and hired for Teaching Fellow and Graduate Fellow positions will receive compensation in the form of tuition remission at their home school, except if they are hired for a summer position and are not enrolled in summer classes (in which case they will be paid via payroll).
-Non-Stern students enrolled in professional programs and hired for tutor or grader positions will be paid via payroll.
+Non-Stern students enrolled in professional programs (Law, Medical, Dental) and hired for Teaching Fellow and Graduate Fellow roles will receive compensation in the form of tuition remission at their home school, except if they are hired for a summer role and are not enrolled in summer classes (in which case they will be paid via payroll).
+Non-Stern students enrolled in professional programs and hired as a tutor or grader will be paid via payroll.
 Payroll is issued through Human Resources upon submission of biweekly timesheets, and compensation will be subject to tax withholding.

 All other graduate students (i.e. Stern MS students, Stern or non-Stern PhDs, non-Stern graduate students) are not exempt from the collective bargaining agreement of the UAW-Local 2110 for Graduate Employees at New York University and will receive compensation via payroll which is subject to union dues and taxes.
 Graders and Tutors are exempt from the union.
 For more information, please visit www.makingabetternyu.org/gsocuaw/ or contact Local 2110 at gsoc@2110uaw.org.